 When a student's account is delinquent, registration for any subsequent semesters will be denied.
 A delinquent student account will result in suspension of all academic procession, and information on class performance, grades, and transcripts will be withheld.

 If the delinquent status is not resolved, the University may place the account with a commercial collection agency for further collection and/or litigation action.
-The student is also subject to the costs of collection (33-50%) and reasonable attorney's fees.
+The student is also subject to the costs of collection, which may be based on a percentage at a maximum of 33.3% of the debt, and all costs and expenses, including reasonable attorney’s fees, we incur in such collection efforts.

 Delinquent accounts may be reported to one or all three major credit bureaus.